Eden Project: Qingdao, China

+Eden Project New Zealand

+A planned Eden Project for the New Zealand city of Christchurch, to be called Eden Project New Zealand/Eden Project Aotearoa, was expected to be inaugurated in 2025.
+It was to be centred close to the Avon River, on a site largely razed as a result of the 2011 Christchurch Earthquake.
+The project has since been cancelled.

 Eden Sessions

 Since 2002, the Project has hosted a series of musical performances, called the Eden Sessions, usually held during the summer.

-The 2022 sessions, which were mostly made up of the rescheduled 2020 sessions that was postponed due to the COVID-19 pandemic and the temporary closing of the Eden Project, was headlined by original 2020 lineup acts Diana Ross, Nine Inch Nails, Bryan Adams and My Chemical Romance, with the latter returning to touring after a six-year hiatus, along with Noel Gallagher’s High Flying Birds and Stereophonics, who were both later added to the 2022 lineup.
-Lionel Richie, who was apart of the rescheduled 2020 lineup, would announce that his show was cancelled before the 2022 sessions began.
+The 2020 sessions were postponed due to the COVID-19 pandemic and were rescheduled as the 2022 sessions lineup.

+The 2025 sessions were headlined by Texas, Gary Barlow, The Script, Deftones, Biffy Clyro, Madness and The Libertines.
+Kneecap were originally scheduled to perform on 4 July, however, it was announced on 29 April that their show was cancelled following their public statements criticising Israel's actions in Gaza.

 Lineup history

 In the media

-The Eden Project has appeared in various television shows and films such as the James Bond film Die Another Day, The Bad Education Movie, in the Netflix series The Last Bus and in the Cbeebies show Andy's Aquatic Adventure.
+The Eden Project has appeared in various television shows and films such as the James Bond film Die Another Day, The Bad Education Movie, in the Netflix series The Last Bus, in the CBeebies show Andy's Aquatic Adventure and in Armenia’s postcard in the Eurovision Song Contest 2023.

-A weekly radio show called The Eden Radio Project is held every Thursday afternoon on Radio St Austell Bay.
+A weekly radio show called The Eden Radio Project is held every Thursday afternoon on CHAOS Radio, formerly known as Radio St Austell Bay.

-On 18 November 2019, on the Trees A Crowd podcast, David Oakes would interview the Eden Project's Head of Interpretation, Dr Jo Elworthy, about the site.
+On 18 November 2019, on the Trees A Crowd podcast, David Oakes interviewed Eden Project's Head of Interpretation, Dr Jo Elworthy, about the site.